 On May 17, 2018, the Company amended the lease for its headquarters in Watertown, Massachusetts.
 The original five-year lease for approximately 13,650 square feet of combined office and laboratory space was set to expire in April 2019.
 Under the amendment, the Company leased an additional 6,590 square feet of rentable area of the building, with a commencement date of September 10, 2018.
 The amendment extended the term of the lease for the combined space through May 31, 2025.
-On April 5, 2021, the Company further amended the lease to include an additional 1,409 square feet of rentable area of the building, through May 31, 2025.
-The Company expects the lease with respect to the additional space to commence in the second quarter of 2021.
+On April 5, 2021, the Company further amended the lease to include an additional 1,409 square feet of rentable area of the building through May 31, 2025, with a commencement date of July 1, 2021.
 The landlord agreed to provide the Company a construction allowance of up to \$670,750 to be applied toward the aggregate work completed on the total space.
 The Company has an option to further extend the term of the lease for one additional five-year period.
 Per the terms of the lease agreement, the Company does not have a residual value guarantee.
-The Company previously provided a cash-collateralized \$150,000 irrevocable standby letter of credit as security for the Company will also be required to pay its proportionate share of certain operating costs and property taxes applicable to the leased premises in excess of new base year amounts.
+The Company previously provided a cash-collateralized \$150,000 irrevocable standby letter of credit as security for the Company's obligations under the lease, which was extended through the period that is four months beyond the expiration date of the amended lease.
+The Company will also be required to pay its proportionate share of certain operating costs and property taxes applicable to the leased premises in excess of new base year amounts.